All you need to know about pet vaccination, flea and worming

 - If possible prevent other pets from visiting your home that have not been treated.

 - Conduct a “white sock test”.
 Put on a pair of long white socks and walk around your pet’s environment.
 This will stimulate any fleas to emerge and jump onto the socks, this will help you determine if you have a flea problem, and where they are coming from.
-This way if you find the source you can concentrate your cleaning efforts here.
+This way if you find the source you can concentrate cleaning efforts here.